Oral Surgery In Houston, TX

 What to Expect During Oral Surgery?

-After the surgery, you will be shifted to a recovery area, where our dental care team will monitor you until the anesthesia wears off.
+After the oral surgery, you will be shifted to a recovery area, where our dental care team will monitor you until the anesthesia wears off.
 You may experience discomfort, swelling, or bleeding after the surgery, but our oral surgeon will provide instructions for managing these symptoms.

 Please book an appointment at North Star Dental Center to learn how oral surgery can help you.